top of page

 Search

-Important caveat: I need to emphasize that I am not a doctor.
-I was trained in this topic by a pediatric pulmonologist and have read the research, but this is not medical advice and is not meant to diagnose a condition.
+Important caveat: I am not a doctor.
+I was trained in this topic by a pediatric sleep doctor and have read the research, but this is not medical advice and is not meant to diagnose a condition.
 Please consult with your medical provider or a local pediatric sleep clinic for any concerns about low ferritin and sleep.

 Low ferritin and sleep problems in young children

 Ferritin refers to the iron storage capacity in the blood.
 This is different from the amount of iron in the blood.
 Individuals can have enough iron, but if it’s not absorbed or stored, the body isn’t as able to utilize it.
-Some children start off with potentially lower levels of ferritin as a result of gestation, early cord clamping, or other physiological issues that can reduce how iron is absorbed by the gut.
-When ferritin starts to run low, it causes a cascade of effects in the body.
+Babies get a big dose of ferritin at birth that wanes over teh first six months.
+Exclusively breastfed babies are supposed to receive iron supplementation by four- or six months.
+Some infants start out with lower levels of ferritin.
+Maternal low iron during pregnancy, silent reflux, or other factors can alter how much ferritin a child has.
+Over time, levels tend to drop.

 Low ferritin alters the very structure or architecture of sleep in the brain.
-It is also related to significant discomfort that resembles Restless Legs Syndrome.
-In younger children, they may call it Periodic Limb Movement Disorder.
-Older children with RLS will say that their legs feel “twitchy” or “jumpy” and they can’t get comfortable.
-Dr. Lewis Kass, pediatric pulmonologist, suggests that much of what we used to call “growing pains” now thought to be a possible symptom of low ferritin.
+It is also related to significant bedtime and/or middle of the night discomfort that resembles Restless Legs Syndrome.
+Older children with RLS will tell you that their legs feel “twitchy” or “jumpy” or they "feel nervous" and they can’t get comfortable.
+Dr. Lewis Kass, pediatric sleep doctor, suggests that much of what we used to call “growing pains” is now thought to be a possible symptom of low ferritin.

-Low ferritin makes bedtime and nighttime incredibly difficult.
-RLS symptoms tend to occur more at bedtime/nighttime.
-Behaviors that stem from RLS unfortunately can masquerade as garden variety bedtime protests.
-We think a child just can’t settle, but in fact, they are really and truly desperately uncomfortable.
+Behaviors that stem from RLS can masquerade as garden variety bedtime protests.
+We think a child just can’t settle or is bouncing off walls to stall, but in fact, they are really and truly desperately uncomfortable.

-I can tell you that all three of those clients from above came back with very low ferritin levels.
+I can tell you that all three of those clients from above came back with very low ferritin levels and once the levels started to rise, sleep problems virtually disappeared.

 Symptoms

 Low ferritin can occur in even very young children.
 We are more familiar with the symptoms of older children because they can tell us what’s bothering them.
 In infants and toddlers, we only have behaviors to go on.
-Researchers only diagnose RLS in older children, but acknowledge that in most of those cases, symptoms began in infancy and toddlerhood.
+While currently RLS is primarily diagnosed in older children, research has shown that in most of those cases, symptoms began in infancy and toddlerhood.

-• [Children in a bed] They take a long time to go to sleep.
+• They take a long time (more than an hour) to go to sleep at bedtime.
 They want to be rocked, then not rocked.
 They want covers, then no covers.
-As a parent, it seems like they just can’t get comfortable.
+It seems like they just can’t get comfortable.

-• [Middle of the night] Babies and children will be consistently awake for several hours each night.
+• There is a long wakeup (an hour or more) in the middle of the night.
 It will also seem like nothing works reliably to get them back down.

 • A wide variety of behavioral strategies haven't worked...at all.